istio/istio.io/content/en/about/service-mesh/index.md

 {{< /feature_block>}}

 {{< feature_block header="Stable binary releases" image="istio-logo-with-brand.svg" >}}
 Confidently deploy Istio across production workloads.
-Each release is fully accessible at no cost.
+All releases are fully accessible at no cost.

 <a class="btn" href="/docs/overview/why-istio/#packages">Learn about how Istio is packaged</a>
 {{< /feature_block>}}